Vikram-VN/occ-api-utils/README.md

 yarn build  # Use this command to create a production build. yarn start  # If you need to serve the build, use this command.
 ```

+### How do I use the app?

+* When you open the app, it will ask you to provide an instance ID (ex: p12345678dev) and an app key (ex: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3OD).
+* After providing these two details, you can click on the login.
+* Once the login is successful, on the left side, you will get to see a certain set of icons, those are actually individual API services.
+* By clicking on any option, you will be landed on that API-related page, where you can perform actions related to that particular API.

+### More detailed usage of the app*
+Those details will be added soon.